BlackDawg121/SDP-Project/README.md

 And that's it.
 You are done with your project.

+## Submission

+Alright, congratulations on completing the Projectwork.
+This section will highlight as to how the the projet work should be submitted and how it shall be evaluated.

+### How do I submit?

+Well, you don't really need to submit us anything.
+Since you have pushed all the project work to your git repository online, you can access it so long as you don't forget your credentials.

+You will just walk on the day of submission and give us your Git username and we can see all the hard work that you have put in.

+### How is my project evaluated?

+_Hush, hush, this part is a secret._

+This is done so as to ensure everyone has the same rate of success.

+### Some secrets

+I would like to share some secrets with you just since, you endured the pain and read all the stuff above and that you care about learning.

+1. On the day of evaluation you will be questioned about your project
+2. You will be asked questions from all the toipcs that we have covered
+3. Yes, you will be giving a viva-voce on the day(well technically anyway...).
+But, this will be like any other you had
+4. If you feel that your questions were hard, feel proud since, that means that you are doing really well
+5. Your evaluation won't last for more than 10 minutes

 ## By the way...

 #### Your evaluation date is on the 7th April 2018.